 What if I can only afford the $1 minimum of Sharesies?

-I still wouldn’t rush into Sharesies – over time your investment portfolio will grow to over $50 and you’ll start having account fees eat away at your investment.
+I still wouldn’t rush into Sharesies – over time your investment portfolio will grow to over $50 and you’ll start having account fees eat away at your investment returns.
 Instead, I recommend to do one of the following:

 - Save the money in a bank account until you have $50 to invest into InvestNow.